Skip to content

 What is BaseCloud?

-BaseCloud is a workflow automation platform that connects your applications and automates business processes.
-Think of it as a bridge between your different tools, automatically moving data and triggering actions based on events.
+The automation layer acts as a bridge between your CRM and other tools, automatically moving data and triggering actions based on events.
+This means you can:

 Key Concepts